seduerr91/seduerr91.github.io/_posts/2020-07-17-investmentbanking.md

 description: Notes on Comparable Company Analysis, Preceding Transaction Analysis, LBO, M&A, etc.
 ---

 This article briefly introduces the field of investment banking.
-It is structured into three domains: valuation, leveraged buyouts, and mergers & acquisitions.
+It is structured into three steps: valuation, leveraged buyouts, and mergers & acquisitions.

 ![Cash](https://images.unsplash.com/photo-1553729459-efe14ef6055d?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2250&q=80)
 Photo by Alexander Mils on Unsplash

-### Domain 1: Valuation
+### Step 1: Valuation

 The valuation of focus assets, i.e. targets, usually is done by deploying the analysis of (1) comparable companies, (2) preceding transaction, and (3) discounted cash flow.